 EDDL 912 Advanced Educational Leadership Seminar (Units: 3)

 Addresses key educational challenges embedded in high-level educational leadership positions through close interaction with regional educational leaders.
 Participants develop and present dissertation prospectuses to panels of local educational leaders.

 EDDL 920 Literacy and English Language Learners (Units: 3)

 Review recent research on best practices for developing the academic skills of English language learners, K-adult; includes curriculum and instruction issues at the administrative level, supervision of instruction and teacher evaluation, and approaches for implementing best practices.

 EDDL 921 Theories of Learning and Student Development in Math and Science (Units: 3)

-EDDL 930 Qualitative Analysis of Race, Class, and Gender in Society and Education (Units: 3)
+EDDL 930 Qualitative Analysis for Education Theory, Practice, and Transformative Leadership (Units: 3)